vinmann11/PDF-Searcher/README.md

 1. To use the PDF Searcher you have to move the file PDFSearcher.py to the folder you want to search.
 2. Then you start it and enter what you want to search for.
 3. After a few seconds, the console displays the file and the page containing the words.

+# PDFSearcher.exe
+This program searches PDF files.
+## What do I need?
+You only need the PDFSearcher.exe.
+## How to setup?
+You have to setup nonething.
+## How to use?
+You can use it as well as the Python file.